General Information

 Local Government Permits

 Permits may be required by a county or municipality for the construction activities and/or the disposal of effluent to the storm sewer or sanitary sewer.
+Permits may also be required by counties or municipalities to access their right of way which may serve as their access agreement.
 The Contractor is responsible for obtaining all necessary permits prior to initiating work on the site.
 The Contractor should include the costs and details for the required permits when submitting the cost proposal for the remediation system construction.
 The permit fee should be placed under Pay Item 1-4, “Permit Fees,” on the SPI spreadsheet.
 Typical permits required by local governments include building, electrical and storm water.

 On occasion, a local government may assert that the construction of a remediation system is subject to the Comprehensive Plan Land Development Regulations of Chapter 163, F.S., which could require significant expense and delays.
 The Florida Department of Community Affairs (DCA) has issued an opinion regarding this issue that Chapter 376, F.S., governs environmental contamination remediation systems and that they are not subject to Chapter 163, F.S. (see DCA Comprehensive Plan Opinion on Remediation Systems).